-- Developed the conceptual design of a robotic technology that is modular and can navigate through the 4-in supply pipe to the central plenum.
-The device will house a video camera and be able to travel through multiple elbows. - Designed and developed a prototype of a remotely controlled device that can navigate through the first 17 ft of the air channel by traveling upside down along the tank floor.
-Future modifications will allow for navigation through turns in the refractory channels.
+- Developed and designed a robotic technology that is modular and can navigate through the 3/4in supply line that leads to the central plenum.
+The device can navigate through multiple elbows, reducers and vertical runs.
+It also houses a camera for video feedback. - Designed and developed a prototype of a remotely controlled device that can navigate through the first 17 ft of air refractory channels by traveling upside down along the tank floor.
+Minimal modifications will allow for navigation through the turns in the refractory channels.

-Inspection tool with modular design (L); gripping mechanism (R).
+Inspection tool mock-up testsing (L); gripping mechanism (R).

-Prototype of the inspection tool through the air channels.
+Testing of the prototype of the slot inspection tool.